glKarin/karinconsole4nemo/README.md

-# karinconsole4nemo
+# karinconsole
-konsole for nemo, base on FingerTerm
+MeeGo Terminal with simple multi-tab. base on meego-terminal ver 0.2.5